jonindevops/capstone/README.md

 ![screenshot](resources/jonin18.png)

-#### In a Cloud computing world where group of networked elements demands high availability, I found that answer in Kubernetes.
+#### In a Cloud computing world where group of networked elements demands high availability, elasticity, security, and cost optimization, I found that flexibility in GKE Kubernetes.